 For additional information on your medical examination and form I-693, refer to our article How to Complete a Medical Examination.

-If you need help or have questions about vaccination requirements, exemptions, or Form I-690, please leave a comment or reach out to our team and we’ll get back to you shortly.
+If you need help or have questions about vaccination requirements, exemptions, or Form I-690, please reach out to our team and we’ll get back to you shortly.